|

 - Creep:

-direction to the upcoming stroke before the line has straightened and
+before the line has straightened and then the rod is

 - can introduce slack and unload the rod